FAQ

 About the process

-The creation process is a combination of algorithmic and manual work, all of which is done in the artist’s studio in Brooklyn, NY.
+The creation process is a combination of algorithmic and manual work, all of which is done by the artist in his studio in Brooklyn, NY.

-The process varies based on the portrait but generally consists of approximately 25 steps.
-From beginning to end, depending on demand, the process can take 4-12 weeks.
+The process varies based on the portrait but, in broad strokes, it consists of steps below which generally take between 4–12 weeks.
 Here’s how it typically goes:

-- You Decide.
-The process begins by deciding on the digital entity that you would like a portrait of (file, folder, program, NFT, system, etc.) (see “What kind of file should I choose?”)
+- Decide.
+The process begins by deciding on the digital entity that you would like a portrait of (file, folder, program, nft, system, etc.) See “What kind of file should I choose?”

 - Request.
 Fill out the commission request form.
 Be sure to provide screenshots and discuss the significance of the file.
 The more details, the better.

 - Wait.
 Most commission requests, unfortunately, cannot be accommodated due to the labor-intensive nature of the creation process and the limited bandwidth of the artist.
-If you do not hear anything in six weeks, you can assume the request cannot be accommodated in its current form, and you are encouraged to submit a new request with a new file, description, or commission fee.
+See “Will my commission request be accepted?”

 - Meet.
 Schedule a 15-30 minute meeting over Zoom to discuss the commission with the artist.
 This is an opportunity to get to know the artist and talk about the personal significance of the file(s), as well as the criteria by which the portrait will be successful.